Generic Name: Methadone hydrochloride

 Risks Specific to Abuse of Methadone Hydrochloride Tablets

 Abuse of Methadone hydrochloride tablets poses a risk of overdose and death.
 This risk is increased with concurrent abuse of Methadone and alcohol or other substances.
 Methadone hydrochloride tablets are for oral use only and must not be injected.
+With intravenous abuse the inactive ingredients in Methadone hydrochloride tablets can result in local tissue necrosis, infection, pulmonary granulomas, embolism and death, and increased risk of endocarditis and valvular heart injury.
 Parenteral drug abuse is commonly associated with transmission of infectious diseases such as hepatitis and HIV.

 Both tolerance and physical dependence can develop during chronic opioid therapy.
 Tolerance is the need for increasing doses of opioids to maintain a defined effect such as analgesia (in the absence of disease progression or other external factors).
 Tolerance may occur to both the desired and undesired effects of drugs, and may develop at different rates for different effects.